 To validate the effectiveness of the proposed shadowed neighborhoods for uncertain data classification, we expect to apply 3WC-SNB method to classify the data with multilevel uncertainty.
 The inconsistency between training data and test data gives rise to the uncertainty in classification process, thus we produce the uncertain instances for classification through adding multilevel noise to test data.
-Specifically, we randomly change the class labels of partial instances from 0% to 50% in the test data set and produce the test data set with multilevel label noise.
+Specifically, we randomly change the class labels of partial instances from 0% to 50% in the test dataset and produce the test dataset with multilevel label noise.

-We construct both the shadowed neighborhoods and traditional neighborhoods [68] on the same training data sets and perform the three-way classification based on shadowed neighborhoods (3WC-SNB) and the certain classification based on the nearest neighborhoods (2WC-NB) on the test data sets with multilevel noise.
+We construct both the shadowed neighborhoods and traditional neighborhoods [68] on the same training datasets and perform the 3WC-SNB and the certain classification based on the nearest neighborhoods (2WC-NB) on the test datasets with multilevel noise.
 Fig. 9 shows the TP rate (TP/P) and FN rate (FN/P) of 3WC-SNB and 2WC-NB against the noise level from 0% to 50%.
-We can find that on different noise levels, 3WC-SNB and 2WC-NB achieve the very similar TP rates but 3WC-SNB generates less FN rates than 2WC-NB.
-This indicates that 3WC-SNB can correctly classify the typical positive instances as 2WC-NB, and in the meantime, reduce the misclassifications of positive instances to negative class through separating uncertain instances.
-We can also find that the gap of FN rate between 3WC-SNB and 2WC-NB is widening as the noise level increasing, which means the three-way classification with shadowed neighborhoods tends to recognize more uncertain instances when the test data sets contain more noise.
+We can find that on different noise levels, 3WC-SNB else if $\mu_f(x) < T_f$ then class(x) = uncertain;